-Want to know more about Latin America?
+Want to know more about Latin America and Spanish culture and history?
 Check these out!

 I began studying Spanish at age 11 and have been interested in language and culture ever since!
 While at university, I studied abroad in Spain and Costa Rica and got a B.A. in Environmental Economics with a minor in Spanish.
 After spending over a decade in corporate America, I now enjoy the simpler things in life. ¡Pura Vida!

 - 20 Spanish Teacher Blogs That Will Enhance Your Lesson Plans - November 9, 2020